How to Make Money In a Small Town (Business Ideas & Side Hustles)

 7. Lawncare / Landscaping

 Most localities require some form of landscaping or lawn care, and again, proof of your work and word of mouth are some of your most valuable advertising tools.
-You might start by advertising your services on local forums or Facebook groups in order to build your reputation and client group.
+You might start by advertising your services on local forums or Facebook groups to build your reputation and client group.

 8. Sell Produce